equitable-equations/fqar/paper/joss.md

 missouri_assessments_available <- index_fqa_assessments(database_id = 63)
 ```

-An analyst could then download all available assessments in that database or filter using `dplyr` [@Wickham:2022vf] syntax by practitioner, site, or other criteria.
-The following code focuses on assessments done by Justin Thomas:
+An analyst might then download all available assessments in that database or filter using `dplyr` [@Wickham:2022vf] syntax by practitioner, site, or other criteria.
+For instance, the following code focuses on assessments done by Justin Thomas:

 ```r
 missouri_assessments <- download_assessment_list(database_id = 63)
 thomas_fqas <- download_assessment_list(database_id = 63, practitioner == "Justin Thomas")
 ```

 The output of each of these commands is a list of data frames in the raw format provided by [universalfqa.org](https://universalfqa.org/).
-Summary data can be obtained in tidy format [@JSSv059i10] with `fqar::assessment_list_glance()`.
+Summary data can be obtained in tidy format [@JSSv059i10] with `fqar::assessment_list_glance()`:

 ```r
 thomas_tidy <- assessment_list_glance(thomas_fqas)